 Non-IFRS free cash flow is defined as cash provided by or used in operations after the purchase of property, plant and equipment (net of proceeds from the sale of certain surplus equipment and property), lease payments, and Finance Costs paid (excluding debt issuance costs paid).
-As we do not consider debt issuance costs (nil and \$0.3 million paid in Q1 2021 and Q1 2020, respectively) to be part of our core operating expenses, these costs are excluded from total Finance Costs paid in our determination of non-IFRS free cash flow.
+As we do not consider debt issuance costs (nil paid in Q2 2021 and 1H 2021; nil and \$0.3 million paid in Q2 2020 and 1H 2020, respectively) to be part of our ongoing financing expenses, these costs are excluded from total Finance Costs paid in our determination of non-IFRS free cash flow.
 Management uses non-IFRS free cash flow as a measure, in addition to IFRS cash provided by or used in operations (described above), to assess our operational cash flow performance.
 We believe non-IFRS free cash flow provides another level of transparency to our liquidity.
 Note, however, that non-IFRS free cash flow does not represent residual cash flow available to Celestica for discretionary expenditures.